nixworks/public/news/2015/05/31/README.md

 ##### Sinai insurgency
 ### [Egyptian security officials report that militants have blown up a natural gas pipeline leading to Israel outside El-Arish, the provincial capital of North Sinai.
 That pipeline was attacked at least 20 times in the last 5 years. ](/news/2015/05/31/egyptian-security-officials-report-that-militants-have-blown-up-a-natural-gas-pipeline-leading-to-israel-outside-el-arish-the-provincial-ca.md)
-_Context: Israel, El-Arish, Egypt, natural gas, North Sinai, Sinai insurgency_
+_Context: North Sinai, natural gas, El-Arish, Israel, Sinai insurgency, Egypt_

 ##### Libyan Civil War (2014-present)
 ### [A suicide bomber strikes a checkpoint near the city of Misrata causing several deaths. ](/news/2015/05/31/a-suicide-bomber-strikes-a-checkpoint-near-the-city-of-misrata-causing-several-deaths.md)
-_Context: Libyan Civil War (2014-present), Misrata, suicide bomber_
+_Context: Libyan Civil War (2014-present), suicide bomber, Misrata_

 ##### Boko Haram
 ### [A bomb explodes at a market place in the Nigerian city of Maiduguri killing at least four people. ](/news/2015/05/31/a-bomb-explodes-at-a-market-place-in-the-nigerian-city-of-maiduguri-killing-at-least-four-people.md)
-_Context: Nigeria, Maiduguri, Boko Haram_
+_Context: Maiduguri, Nigeria, Boko Haram_

 ##### 2015 Indian heat wave
 ### [The death toll from the heat wave reaches 2,100 with intense heat to continue until Monday. ](/news/2015/05/31/the-death-toll-from-the-heat-wave-reaches-2-100-with-intense-heat-to-continue-until-monday.md)